-• Import Config.
-File

-Configuration file is used for the batch configuration of the cameras.
+• Export/Import Config.
+File: Configuration file is used for the batch configuration of the camera, which can simplify the configuration steps when there are a lot of cameras needing configuring.

-- 1. Click Browse to select the saved configuration file. - Click Import and input encryption password to start importing configuration file.
+- Click Device Parameters to export the current configuration file, and save it to certain place. - Click Browse to select the saved configuration file and then click Import to start importing configuration file.